kafkas/firewalk/README.md

 - `sleepBetweenBatches` (boolean): Whether to sleep between batches.
 Defaults to `true`.
 - `sleepTimeBetweenBatches` (number): The amount of time (in ms) to "sleep" before moving on to the next batch.
 Defaults to 1000.
 - `maxDocCount` (number): The maximum number of documents that will be traversed.
 Defaults to `Infinity`.

-### Migrator

-A migrator object responsible for efficiently traversing collection-like document groups (collections, queries, collection groups) and writing to the docs retrieved in each batch.
-Batch migrators rely on a traverser internally to traverse entire collection.

-#### TODO: Methods

 ### Traverser